Buy To Let Mortgages

 How many buy to let mortgages can someone have?

 Most people who want to become landlords do not just want to own one property.
-Many lenders allow their customers to have between three to five mortgages with them, or they may set a total amount (say, one million pounds).
+Many lenders allow their customers to have between three to five mortgages with them and unlimited with other lenders, or they may set a total amount (say, one million pounds).
 If you are thinking about adding another property to your portfolio, then speak to us and we will investigate your options for you.

 Are there any conditions?